Geoff Cox used the Swing Rifle to win the Queen’s Prize

 Lee –Metford permitted in United Services Cup.

-Winifred Leale of the Jersey Rifle Club becomes the first woman to shoot in NRA Competitions.
+Winifred Leale of the Guernsey Rifle Club becomes the first woman to shoot in NRA Competitions.

 Prefabricated buildings and Range tramway, brought from Wimbledon, re-erected.